carleonesouza/periodic-table/README.md

     ```ng serve -o ```

-3. The browser should open with the `-o ` command above, if it does not, just open your browser and to type
+3. The browser should open with the `-o ` command above, if it does not, just open your browser and type

     ```http://localhost:4200/```